 Shadowlark at the MLP Arena donated photos of a badly faded SeaShell that she restored using dye.
 She looks great!

 You'll need to remove your ponies' heads to clean inside them, while boiling them, and for projects like re-hairing.

 Lots of regular pony heads can be removed by gently tugging and squeezing at them.
 Use a thin blunt object to pry off any sections that are still glued to the body.
 X-Acto knives are very popular for this and the blades can be reversed to help avoid accidentally cutting into the pony's neck or body.
 Pictured to the right, Sweetlittlejenny recommends a scrapbooking Scoop Tool for a safer version of this..

 If you want, you can glue the heads back on using a craft glue such as Aleene's Tacky Glue or model glue, but you probably won't need to.
 Luckily, ponies usually have small indentations on their heads and bodies so you can see how they're supposed to line up.

-Looking for some great info on how to prevent mold?: Tutorial: Mold Removal and Prevention (For those in humid climates) & That Funky Fungus
+Here's some great info about molds: Tutorial: Mold Removal and Prevention (For those in humid climates) & That Funky Fungus

 The key is patience, patience, patience.